-- 1. Students complete a standardized test of management knowledge in the capstone course in order to assess management knowledge. - Student groups analyze a comprehensive management case or participate in a simulation in the capstone course in order to assess group problem solving and interpersonal skills. - 3.
+- 1. Students complete a standardized test of management knowledge in the capstone course in order to assess management knowledge. - 2.
+Student groups analyze a comprehensive management case or participate in a simulation in the capstone course in order to assess group problem solving and interpersonal skills. - 3.
 Students complete England's Personal Value Questionnaire in the capstone course (BUSA 4900) in order to assess managerial values.

-DEPARTMENT OF MARKETING AND ECONOMICS

-Dr. Ralph C. Allen, Head Room 222, Pound Hall
+DEPARTMENT OF MARKETING AND ECONOMICS Dr. Ralph Allen, Head Room 222, Pound Hall

-The Department of Marketing and Economics is a multidisciplinary department with programs that lead to a B.B.A. degree with a major in marketing, and a B.B.A. degree with a major in economics.
+The Department of Marketing and Economics is a multidisciplinary department with programs that lead to a B.B.A. degree in Marketing, a B.B.A. degree in Economics, and a B.A. degree in Economics.
+The B.A. degree in Economics program is described in the College of Arts and Science section.

-The department's programs are designed to give students the basic knowledge, skills, and values that build upon the foundation provided by the University Core Curriculum and are required for professional careers in business and government.
+The Department's programs are designed to give the student the basic knowledge, skills, and values that build upon the foundation provided by the University Core Curriculum and are required for professional careers in business and government.
 Each program stresses the importance of critical thinking skills, effective oral and written communication, and the application of knowledge to solve business problems.
 Students majoring in marketing or economics are able to gain work experience related to their major through the VSU Co-op Program and Students in Free Enterprise (SIFE).

-Courses in economics (1) provide an understanding of the economic processes that provide the foundation for our business, political, and social behavior; (2) teach students how to acquire, process, and analyze information; and (3) provide a rigorous preparation for management careers in business and government and for graduate study in economics, business administration, and law.
+Courses in economics (1) provide an understanding of the economic processes which provide the foundation for our business, political, and social behavior; (2) teach students how to acquire, process and analyze information; and (3) provide a rigorous preparation for management careers in business and government and for graduate study in economics, business administration, and law.
 Courses in marketing enable students to (1) define marketing opportunities; (2) plan and carry out marketing strategies; (3) manage sales and salespeople; and (4) engage in professional sales activities.
 The marketing program prepares individuals for challenging careers in both profit and non-profit organizations.

-BACHELOR OF BUSINESS ADMINISTRATION DEGREE WITH AMAJOR IN MARKETING
+BACHELOR OF BUSINESS ADMINISTRATION DEGREE WITH A MAJOR IN MARKETING